Ternaku-id/ternaku-bangkit-machine-learning/README.md

 # Ternaku-Bangkit-Machine-Learning
 # This contains what Machine Learning's team do
-the job of Machine learning Team is to learn and make machine learning model of pink eye and healthy eye of goat and cow.
-We make 2 model for this App, 1 is for cow that contain 2 class, pinkeye and healthy. and 1 is for goat that also contain 2 class, pinkeye and healthy.
+The job of Machine learning Team is to learn and make machine learning model of pink eye and healthy eye of goat and cow.
+We make 2 model for this App, 1 model is for cow that contain 2 class, pinkeye and healthy.
+And 1 model is for goat that also contain 2 class, pinkeye and healthy.

 ## 1. Search information source related to the project
-we have to read journal or other resource to gain more knowledge about the disease.
+We have to read journal or other resource from internet to gain more knowledge about the pinkeye disease that affect cattles.
 ### Information Resource
 We get information from various source such as:
 - [Mengenal Penyakit Pink Eye (Mata Merah) Pada Ternak Kambing & Domba](https://disnakeswan.lebakkab.go.id/mengenal-penyakit-pink-eye-mata-merah-pada-ternak-kambing-domba/)